ishiihidemasa/26-escape-fully-connected/README.md

 apptainer build julia.sif docker://julia:1.11.4-bookworm
 apptainer exec julia.sif julia --project=. -e "using Pkg; Pkg.instantiate()"
 ```
-- Run `run-simulation-global.jl` in the container, passing parameter values of your choise.
+- Run `run-simulation-global.jl` in the container, passing parameter values of your choice.
   - You might also want to modify parameters defined in the Julia script.
   - I note that multiprocessing is used: be aware of CPU and memory consumptions!